MYousafZahir/481Project/README.md

 Once the user has filled out `Desired Traits`, `Undesired Traits`, and `Your Traits`, they can click the `Search` button on the bottom right.
 Then, the user will be presented the `Lobby` page that displays their recommended lobbies.

+This marks the end of the account creation process.

 ## Lobby - Create Lobby
 In order to create a lobby, the user can click on the `Create Lobby` button on the top right of the page.
 A pop-up will appear with the following fields:
 - `Game` : Enter the name of the game in which this new lobby will host